sensorimotor-superlab/sensorimotor-superlab.github.io/_posts/2019-03-08-sunnyways.markdown

 categories: readinglist
 ---

 Political drama continues here in Canada, and things are heating up in the U.S. and Britain as well.
 Take a break and read some science.
-Here are some articles that interested us this week, including a wonderful essay by Eve Marder in eLife on the importance of writing in a scientist's life, and many concrete suggestions about how to write a clear paper.
+Here are some articles that interested us this week, including an essay by Eve Marder in eLife on the importance of writing in a scientist's life, and many concrete suggestions about how to write a clear paper.

 1. Marder, E. (2019).
 [Love writing](https://elifesciences.org/articles/45734). eLife 8, e45734.